 Asset renewal refers to major work that restores an asset to its original capacity or the required condition.
-The key renewal initiatives over the ten year period include:
+The key renewal initiatives over the ten-year period include:

-- · Replacement of aged and poor quality toilets - Renewal of play equipment and safety surfacing for safety and serviceability - Renewal of car park and hard court surfaces - Renewal of building components e.g. roofs, HEVAC, to maintain facilities in a serviceable condition - · Renewal of swimming pool plant and equipment to maintain water quality and serviceability - · Renewal of cemetery plot layout signage - Repurposing of the Rolleston Community Centre
+- Replacement of aged and poor-quality toilets - Renewal of play equipment and safety surfacing for safety and serviceability - Renewal of car park and hard-court surfaces - Renewal of building components e.g. roofs, internal fitout, HEVAC, to maintain facilities in a serviceable condition - Renewal of Leeston Library building (part renewal Whata Rau project) - Renewal of swimming pool plant and equipment to maintain water quality and serviceability - Renewal of cemetery plot layout signage - · Renewal of sports lighting - Renewal of artificial turf surfaces - Replacement of Greenpark Hall roof and Lincoln Library exterior due to early failure. - Renewal of structures such as park furniture and fencing